slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

    :alt: Nginx Customized Welcome Page
    :width: 70%
    :align: center

+If you provide a value here, that will be the default value used when deploying the component.
+If you don't specify anything, then this will force the user to provide a value.

 Now we need to modify the recipes to use the value of this parameter in the configuration.
 Change the welcome page definition in the